Common Problems in Aquatic Turtles

 Algae on the shell

-Green algae growing on the outside of the shell occurs commonly and can be cleaned off with periodic brushing of the shell with disinfectant cleaners.
-It may be a reflection of a dirty tank and infrequent water changes.
-Use a filter to keep the tank clean and be sure to change the filter regularly.
-Excessive algal growth on the shell that penetrates the shell surface may require medical attention from a veterinarian.
+Green algae commonly grows on the outside of the shell and can be cleaned with periodic brushing of the shell with disinfectant cleaners.
+Algae growth is commonly a reflection of a dirty tank, inadequate water filtration, or infrequent water changes.
+It is essential that you use a water filtration system to keep the tank clean and be sure to change the filter regularly.
+Excessive algal growth on the shell can penetrate the shell surface and may require medical attention from a veterinarian.

 Skin and shell sloughing

-The skin of turtles periodically (and normally) sheds off in pieces.
-In the water, shed skin appears as a whitish, "fuzzy" substance coming off the skin that is sometimes mistaken for fungus or other disease.
-Full thickness shedding of skin, leaving raw or bleeding areas, is clearly abnormal and may be a sign of a bacterial or fungal infection, hypovitaminosis A (vitamin A deficiency), burn, or trauma.
+Turtles’ skin periodically (and normally) sheds off in pieces.
+In the water, shed skin appears as a whitish, "fuzzy" substance that is sometimes mistaken for fungus or other disease.
+Full-thickness shedding of skin, leaving raw or bleeding areas, is clearly abnormal and may be a sign of a bacterial or fungal infection, hypovitaminosis A (vitamin A deficiency), burn, or trauma.

 The scutes (plates) of the shell normally flake off as the turtle grows.
-Check the shell closely for any signs of abnormalities suggesting disease.
+Check the shell closely for any signs of abnormalities that suggest disease.
 If you are not sure whether the shell is normal, check with your veterinarian.

 Salmonella

 Prevention, through proper hygiene, is the best way to prevent salmonellosis.
-Properly clean and disinfect the turtle’s tank every time it is soiled.
+Properly clean and disinfect the turtle’s tank on a weekly basis.
 Clean up all feces right away.
-Have a dedicated area for cleaning reptiles’ items, separate from the area humans’ items are cleaned.
-Most importantly, wash your hands thoroughly with disinfectant soap every time after handling, feeding your reptile, or cleaning its cage items to help minimize risks of contracting salmonellosis.
+Have a dedicated area for cleaning your reptiles’ items.
+Always clean your turtle’s tank separate from the areas where human items are cleaned.
+Most importantly, wash your hands thoroughly with disinfectant soap every time you handle or feed your reptile, or clean its cage items, to minimize risks of contracting salmonellosis.
 Since most turtles that carry Salmonella are not ill, they usually require no treatment.

 Hibernation

-If given the opportunity, most wild red-eared sliders will attempt to hibernate, depending on the subspecies and its native locale.
-During hibernation, they will stop eating and slow their movements; their metabolism also slows, and their immune system function becomes suppressed.
-In captivity, if the photoperiod (daytime length) is kept at 12-14 hours and the environmental conditions stay warm, then turtles typically do not hibernate.
-While controversial, most veterinarians feel it is best to try to prevent captive red-eared sliders from hibernating, since hibernation is very stressful on the body, and sub-clinical illnesses can manifest themselves during the immunocompromise that accompanies hibernation.
+If given the opportunity, most wild aquatic turtles attempt to hibernate, depending on the subspecies and its native locale.
+During hibernation, they will stop eating and slow their movements.
+Their metabolism also slows, and their immune system function becomes suppressed.
+In captivity, if the photoperiod (daytime length) is kept at 12–14 hours and the environmental conditions stay warm, turtles typically do not hibernate.
+Most veterinarians feel it is best to prevent captive aquatic turtles from hibernating, since hibernation is stressful on the body and sub-clinical illnesses can manifest during this time, when they may become immunocompromised.

-A veterinarian familiar with reptiles should examine an turtle with these signs immediately.
-A veterinarian uses a physical examination, blood tests, and radiographs (X-rays) to help diagnose the cause of the dystocia and to determine whether medical and/or surgical procedures are best indicated in treating these animals.
+A veterinarian familiar with reptiles should examine any turtle with these signs immediately.
+Physical examination, blood tests, and X-rays (radiographs) will be used to help diagnose the cause of dystocia and determine whether medical or surgical procedures are best indicated in treating these animals.

 Related Articles